spandex16/604project/README.md

 ## Link to dataset
 https://www.kaggle.com/datasets/unitednations/global-food-agriculture-statistics
-- Download the file and use the yield_df.csv for this demo
+- Download the file and use the fao_data_crops_data.csv for this demo